joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 Whether you are new to these topics or already familiar with them, I would like to clarify a few key aspects:

-- This blog shares a **practical approach to combine topics like Domain-Driven Design, Event-Sourcing, and Event-Driven** when all present in the same code base - even though they are conceptually separate.
+- This article shares a **practical approach to combine topics like Domain-Driven Design, Event-Sourcing, and Event-Driven** when all present in the same code base - even though they are conceptually separate.
 - **Event-Sourcing is rarely a strict need.** - Most of the time, a well-structured relational database with a few good tables will do the job just fine.
 - **Domain-Driven Design is not CQRS/Event-Sourcing.** - While they often appear together, they serve different purposes.
 - **Event-Sourcing is NOT Event-Driven.** - Event-Sourcing uses events to persist state.
 Event-Driven supports the need for asynchronous and decoupled communication between systems.
 Event Sourcing and Event-Driven have different purposes and the type of events are also different.

-Keeping this in mind will help to set the right context for this blog, because during my studies I tried to _blend_ aspects like DDD, Event-Sourcing and Event-Driven together, and I hope, this can help to provide a clearer implementation of such systems, and also a few hints to think about if you are considering pursuing the journey towards these topics.
+Keeping this in mind will help to set the right context for this article, because during my studies I tried to _blend_ aspects like DDD, Event-Sourcing and Event-Driven together, and I hope, this can help to provide a clearer implementation of such systems, and also a few hints to think about if you are considering pursuing the journey towards these topics.

 ### ...
 Let's continue